Victorias / Manapla, Negros Occidental, the Philippines

-This was not the meek and mild Lamb of God who only lost his temper once at temple merchants.
+This was not the meek and mild Lamb of God who lost his temper only once at temple merchants.
 This was the beastmode Judge of the World, quite a departure from the Christ’s traditional representation in liturgical art.
 Spanish sugar baron Don Miguel commissioned his artist-son, Alfonso Ossorio, to create a mural for his plantation chapel.
 Ossorio imbued this small town project with all the avant-garde sensibilities of New York where he had established himself as an Abstract Expressionist painter and student-supporter of Jackson Pollack.

 Did the Don give the judgment theme the greenlight or was he shocked at the result?
 After all, an art critic had described Ossorio’s work as “weird demonic visions.”
 I had no way of knowing, but the provocative painting remained without evidence of censure.